Bobbytx/Bobbytx.github.io/README.md

 ### GitHub Actions Workflow Configuration

-The `.github/workflows/deployment.yml` file contains the configuration for the CI/CD pipeline.
-Here's a simplified example of what the workflow might look like:
+The `.github/workflows/deploy.yml` file contains the configuration for the CI/CD pipeline.